 Yes, we've got the spelling right.
 Trails, not Trials.
 It's a race to prove which hunt can field the fastest and most accurate hounds following a drag scent, and it's been a fixture of the New England foxhunting scene since 1923.

 Each hunt may enter up to 2 couple of hounds.
 Competing hounds may be cheered on and handled by their staff at the starting line, but at no other point in the race.
-Patrol judges are stationed at strategic places to penalize hounds that skirt or cheat (i.e., take shortcuts off the true line to get closer to the front runner).To read more, a subscription is needed: Click here to subscribe
+Patrol judges are stationed at strategic places to penalize hounds that skirt or cheat (i.e., take shortcuts off the true line to get closer to the front runner).To read more, a subscription is required.
+Log in or click here to subscribe.